sirnewton01/anon-ssh/README.md

 containers and VM's would offer a way to limit CPU and memory consumption to help and improve isolation from other critical processes.

-As anonymous SSH services become more widely deployed other security problems and solutions may appear over time.
+As SSH capsule services become more widely deployed other security problems and solutions may appear over time.
 It is conceivable that capsule implementations could opt to simulate the protocols for scp, cat, ls, git, etc. without any direct command invocation of those tools in the server.
 Since each